 Dhyani Buddha Statues

 A Dhyani Buddha statue with a particular mudra has a name and meaning.
-All the Buddha statues in a cardinal direction (i.e., one of north, east, south, west) have the same mudras.
+All the Buddha statues pointing to a cardinal direction (i.e., one of north, east, south, west) have the same mudras.
 Here is a list of the five mudras and the name of the corresponding Buddha.

 Bhumisparsha in Sanskrit means touching the earth.
 In this gesture, all the five fingers of the right hand pointing to the ground.
 This mudra refers to Buddha calling the earth as the witness.
 The Buddha with this pose is called Asokabhya.
 The statues in the east direction have this mudra.